 ¼ cup garlic powder

 2 tablespoons Tabasco sauce

 - Fill a large pot with the water.
 Then add the remainder of the ingredients, and stir.
 Brine meat overnight or 24 hours.

-Fan of flavor?
-You can also use a dry rub on your smoked pork loin for even more yummy taste.
-Visit the Char-Broil community page for more great recipes.
+Fan of flavour?
+You can also use a dry rub on your smoked pork loin for even more yummy taste Visit the Char-Broil recipes page for more great recipes.